BlauGroup/RNMC/README.md

 - `base_seed`: seeds used are `base_seed, base_seed+1, ..., base_seed+number_of_simulations-1`
 - `thread_count`: is how many threads to use.
 - `step_cutoff`: how many steps in each simulation
-- `dependency_threshold`: if simulations run for a long time, the dependency graph can grow quite large.
-We slow down its growth by only computing the dependency node corresponding to a reaction after it has been seen `dependency_threshold` times.
-Set to zero if you want to compute dependents on first occurrence.

 ### The Reaction Network Database